biothings/biothings_explorer/README.md

 ## Local installations

+*Note: these instructions have been updated to reflect usage in the [workspace](https://github.com/biothings/bte-trapi-workspace), which is required.*

 ### Requirements

 For development, you will only need Node.js and a node global package, e.g. npm, installed in your environment.
 Your Node version must be higher than v12.